Trade directory · Lafayette metro · Indiana

 Licensing Requirements

-Indiana does not require state licensing for general landscaping contractors.
-However, pesticide application requires Indiana Pesticide Applicator License through OISC (Office of Indiana State Chemist), including written exam and 3-year renewal with continuing education credits.
-Tree work may require ISA certification for commercial projects.
+Indiana does not require state licensing for landscaping contractors.
+However, pesticide application requires certification through the Office of Indiana State Chemist (OISC).
+Commercial applicators must pass core and category exams, maintain continuing education credits, and renew annually.
+Tree service work may require ISA certification for credibility.

 §2